 Decorating an aquarium with snags is quite popular.
 There are several reasons for this: they are an excellent shelter for small fish, and for some species, they provide additional food and a spawning place.
 The best option is to purchase snags made from the roots and branches of mangrove, swamp oak, beech, willow, alder, ash, and maple.
 Obstacles are also used to maintain the acidic environment necessary for the comfortable life of fish and plants.

 Shells, Plants, and Coral

 Shells and “dead” coral should be thoroughly cleaned, including heat treatment.
 Before decorating a home aquarium with coral and plants, you should determine whether it is necessary to use live or artificial ones.
 The answer depends on what kind of fish will live in your aquarium.
-In some cases, decorating an aquarium with living plants is simply impractical — for example, if it is inhabited by numerous herbivores, or the water is too hard.
+In some cases, decorating an aquarium with living plants is impractical — for example, if it is inhabited by numerous herbivores, or the water is too hard.

 A beautiful background can add spice to your aquarium.
 It can be natural (from an underwater “forest” with numerous and varied plants) or artificial.
 The latter must be installed before you fill the aquarium with water.
-The main condition is that all materials, paints, and glue should be non-toxic and waterproof.
+The primary condition is that all materials, paints, and glue should be non-toxic and waterproof.

 How to Decorate an Aquarium

 When decorating an aquarium, you should combine several requirements.
 Choose an aquarium that fits the interior of the room and take into account the needs of its future inhabitants.
 For example, some species of fish cannot coexist with some types of plants or coral; others need a shelter.

 The rules of aquarium design include an important point: try to keep it simple and avoid unnecessary decor elements.
 The best option is to simulate the natural habitat of your fish.
 The primary materials that you should use are aquatic plants, stones, sand or pebbles, and snags.